astral-sh/rye/docs/guide/toolchains/cpython.md

   standard library provides alternatives.

-Additionally due to how these builds are created, there are some other quirks you might run into related ot terminal support or TKinter.
+Additionally due to how these builds are created, there are some other quirks you might run into related to terminal support or TKinter.
 The PyOxizier project maintains documentation for this:

 * [Behavior Quirks](https://python-build-standalone.readthedocs.io/en/latest/quirks.html)